hellointerweb/hellointerweb.github.io/index.md

 2. What do you need to improve on?
 A: I need to improve my diligence and ability to focus.
 3. What is your plan for addressing No. 2?
 A: I need to get adequate sleep and eat on schedule.
 Get rid of distractions and keep my envirornment clean.
 Mind and Health are first.
 In bed by 11 for a 8:30-9 wakeup.
+Weekdays.
 ### 1/19/2022 later

 Mentally not doing so hot, trying desperately to factor in routine, and positive work to feel better about myself.